Take that next step on your Journey!

 The Thursday Night Bible Study Group is currently studying the Psalms and using the book Answering God: the Psalms as Tools for Prayer by Eugene Peterson.
 Please contact Frank Morgan with any questions (email@example.com/703-360-0807).
 We hope you can join us on alternate Thursdays at 7:30 pm in St. Luke's Library to begin discussing the book.
 Please check the Calendar for dates.

-St. Luke’s Book Study Group to Read and discuss Awareness: The Perils and Opportunities of Reality by Anthony De Mello
+St. Luke’s Book Study Group to Read and discuss A Prayer for Owen Meany, by John Irving

-Join us as we read and discuss Awareness.
-Our next meeting will be on Tuesday February 26th, 7:00 – 9:00 p.m. in the St. Luke’s library.
+Please join us as we read and discuss A Prayer for Owen Meany.
+Our next meeting will be on Tuesday March 26th, 7:00 – 9:00 p.m. in the St. Luke’s library.
 The book is available in paperback through your favorite online bookseller, modestly priced, with used copies available.
-It’s a quick read, so we’ll discuss the whole book at the February meeting.
-Also, please bring nominations for the next book.
-Please email George Omohundro at email@example.com with any questions.
+It’s also available for e-reader.
+It’s a 543-pager, so we won’t try to read it all by the 26th.
+We’ll discuss chapters 1 - 6 at the March meeting, then finish it up in April.
+Bring recommendations for the next book.
+Please email George Omohundro at firstname.lastname@example.org with any questions.
 We hope to have you with us.